TheOmer77/project-template/README.md

 docker compose up -d
 ```

-The frontend app will be available at [http://localhost](http://localhost) (port 80), and the backend will be accessible from [http://localhost/api](http://localhost/api).
+The frontend app will be available at [localhost:3000](http://localhost:3000), and the backend will be accessible from [localhost:3000/api](http://localhost:3000/api).

 ### Local development